pincombe/factom-governance/0_Factom Governance Documents/Doc 001 - Factom Governance.md

     3.  #### Prospective Staking

-        1. Tokens can be sent to an address which doesn't allow tokens
+        1. Tokens can be sent to an address which doesn’t allow tokens
             > to move from it for a predefined period of time.

         2. Token locking functionality is not yet implemented in the